Higher bypass, smaller cores for lighter 777X could be bellwether for future turbofan direction

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "777X Drives New Higher-Bypass Engine Designs".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "777X Drives New Higher-Bypass Engine Designs".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.